Clemapfel/Mousetrap.jl/docs/src/manual/05_event_handling.md

 Lastly, we have a highly specialized event controller.
 Common in illustration/animation, the **touchpad stylus** is usually a pen-like device which is used along with a **touchpad**, which may or may not be the screen of the device.

 Like with mice, there is a huge variety of stylus models.
-Shared among all models is a detection mechanism for whether the pen is **currently touching**, **not touching**, or **about to touch** the touchpad.
+Shared among all models is a detection mechanism for whether the pen is **currently touching**, **not touching**, or **about to touch** the touchpad, along with a way to determine the position of the tip of the stylus.

-A dditional features such as pressure- or angle-detected are manufacturer-specific.
-Many of these additional features are also recognized by \a{StylusEventController}, the event controller used to handle these kind of devices.
+Additional features such as pressure- or angle-detection are manufacturer-specific.
+Many of these additional features are also recognized by [`StylusEventController`](@ref), the event controller used to handle these kind of devices.

 `StylusEventController` has four signals: